Do a business energy audit

 No

-If you have a reverse cycle air conditioner installed, ensure all external doors and windows are closed.
-Sealing gaps around doors and windows and using draught excluders under doors will reduce wasted energy.
+If you have a reverse cycle air conditioner installed, check that external doors and windows are closed and gaps sealed by:

 • looking for daylight around the edges of doors or windows